 To build a safe and successful pipeline project, you need a lot of help and input from others.
 And the Coastal GasLink team knows there’s more to building a pipeline than just materials and construction.
 Our success relies on working with local communities, listening to their views, incorporating their feedback where possible, and caring for sensitive landscapes and culturally and historically significant places.

 This collaborative approach resulted in us investigating and preparing to apply for an alternate route to address some of the input we received from the Wet’suwet’en people.
-In fact, our productive two-way conversations with all Aboriginal groups has resulted in many changes to the project, and also led to Project Agreements being signed between six First Nations.
+In fact, our productive two-way conversations with all Indigenous groups has resulted in many changes to the project, and also led to Agreements being signed between six First Nations.
 The agreements mean that they will participate in the many benefits of the project, while maintaining their environment, culture and way of life.
-We continue to work towards Project Agreements with all Aboriginal communities along the route.

 Engagement – it’s not just talk

-- Twenty-five per cent of the over 320,000 hours of fieldwork on the project has involved Aboriginal participation.
+- Twenty-five per cent of the over 320,000 hours of fieldwork on the project has involved Indigenous participation.

 - We’ve signed six long-term Project Agreements with Wet’suwet’en First Nation, Skin Tyee Nation, Nee-Tahi-Buhn Band, Yekooche First Nation, Doig River First Nation and Halfway River First Nation.